 3. Exporter needs to submit stock statement giving all the necessary information about the stocks.
-It is then used by the banks as a guarantee for securing the packing credit in advance.
-Bank also decides the rate of submission
+It is then used

-• Apart from this, authorized dealers (banks) also physically inspect the stock at regular intervals.
+Apart from this, authorized dealers (banks) also physically inspect the stock at regular intervals.

 • Liquidation of Packing Credit Advance

 4. Packing Credit Advance needs be liquidated out of as the export proceeds of the relevant shipment, thereby converting preshipment credit into postshipment credit.